 For Wildflowers: Rustlers Gulch

-Moderate ● Plan your hike for July or early August, during peak wildflower season and plan for a 7 mile hike, which takes about 4 hours to complete.
-This is an out and back trail, and aside from numerous wildflowers, you’ll also be treated to wide valley views, incredible mountain peaks, and waterfalls.
-Click here for the trail guide.
+Info: Plan your hike for July during peak wildflower season, and plan for a 7 mile hike, which takes about 4 hours to complete.
+This is an out-and-back trail with wide valley views, incredible mountain peaks, and waterfalls.
+Click here for the full trail guide.

 Honorable Mention: Brush Creek for a shorter hike that is close to town.